Environmental

 EB Scotland will consider applications across all types of projects included in the SLCF Objects including land reclamation, community recycling, public amenities and parks, biodiversity and historic buildings.
 The fund gives between £1 million and £1.5 million annually.
 They don't operate any minimum or maximum application amounts.
 They do not operate strict timescales and assess based on demand.
 Once they decide on a meeting they will set a deadline for receipt of applications.

-Energy Redress Scheme
+Energy Industry Voluntary Redress Scheme

 Registered Charities, Community Interest Companies, Co-operative Societies and Community Benefit Societies can apply for funds to deliver energy-related projects that meet the scheme priorities and benefit people.
 The core priority aims to help people who are most at risk from cold homes and high energy bills.